Ziwox logo

 (BOE) Higher interest rates generally lead to higher returns on investments denominated in GBP.
 This tends to attract foreign capital into GBP assets.

-Ziwox considering Moderate Bullish bias for this asset and we anticipate long-term price increases.
+Ziwox considering Weak Bearish bias for this asset and we expect prices to decline in the long-term.

 Market Overview & Performance